 Both the House and Senate are proposing large tax cuts, with both plans targeting 10-year static deficits-ignoring the impact of the tax cuts on the economy and thus tax revenues-of well over \$1.4 trillion, or more than 7% of current GDP.
 Businesses are the biggest beneficiaries under both tax plans.
-Of the more than \$1.4 trillion price tag, over \$1 trillion goes to businesses in the House plan and closer to \$800 billion in the Senate plan (see Table 1).1
+Of the close to \$1.5 trillion price tag, over \$1 trillion goes to businesses in the House plan and closer to \$800 billion in the Senate plan (see Table 1).i